ilderaj/ilderaj.github.com/_posts/2014-05-24-using-python-to-backup.md

 ~~~

 ##Ver2
-A subdirectory is created to store the archives categorized by date:
+A subdirectory is created in the version to store the archives categorized by date:

 ~~~ python
 import zipfile, os, time